python/cpython/Doc/library/test.rst

 .. data:: Py_DEBUG

-   True if Python is built with the :c:macro:`Py_DEBUG` macro defined: if Python is :ref:`built in debug mode <debug-build>` (:option:`./configure --with-pydebug <--with-pydebug>`).
+   True if Python is built with the :c:macro:`!Py_DEBUG` macro defined: if Python is :ref:`built in debug mode <debug-build>` (:option:`./configure --with-pydebug <--with-pydebug>`).